agthuhein/Java/README.md

-Project Title
+# Title

-Simple overview of use/purpose.
+Simple Java Programs

-Description
+## Description

-An in-depth paragraph about your project and overview of use.
+This is for learning purpose